Your LLM Agents are Temporally Blind: The Misalignment Between Tool Use Decisions and Human Time Perception: Introduction

-To systematically investigate this misalignment, we constructed \textbf{Ti}me-aware \textbf{c}onversational \textbf{To}ol-\textbf{c}alling v1 (\dsname), a diverse test set with 700+ multi-turn user-agent message trajectories. \dsname~consists of 34 distinct scenarios, meticulously designed to span environments with high, medium, and low time sensitivity.
-Each trajectory ends with a user question, where the appropriate action—whether to rely on prior context or to invoke a tool—depends on how much time has elapsed since the previous message.
-We collected human preferences on these trajectories by asking volunteers, for a given trajectory and time interval: (i) is it clearly acceptable not to call a tool, (ii) is it clearly better to call a tool, or (iii) are they uncertain.
-Excluding the ``uncertain'' responses yields two distinct subsets: one in which human judgment favored a new tool call (\emph{prefer-Tool}), and another in which it favored relying on prior context (\emph{prefer-noTool}).
+To systematically investigate this misalignment, we constructed \textbf{Ti}me-aware \textbf{c}onversational \textbf{To}ol-\textbf{c}alling (\textbf{\dsname}), a diverse dataset with 1800+ multi-turn user-agent message trajectories. \dsname~consists of 76 distinct scenarios, meticulously designed to span environments with high, medium, and low time sensitivity.
+Each trajectory ends with a user question, where the appropriate reaction to the question, namely whether to rely on prior context or to invoke a tool, is annotated by humans.
+We gathered human preferences for each sample by asking annotators whether the agent should call a tool or answer directly.
+Each sample received at least five annotations, which were then aggregated to determine the final preference.
+Detailed procedures are provided in Section~\ref{sec:human-preference-collection}.

-We then evaluate a range of contemporary LLMs on \dsname~under two conditions: with and without explicit timestamp augmentation in the dialogue messages.
-This setup allows us to measure how temporal information influences function-calling decisions and their alignment with human expectations.
-Our findings reveal that, in the absence of time signals, LLMs perform only marginally above chance in terms of alignment rate, underscoring the temporal blindness issue.
-However, while adding timestamps produces modest gains, the improvements remain limited.
-We therefore proceed with experiments using prompt-based alignment techniques, in which the LLM is explicitly prompted to consider temporal information either through a general reminder or few-shot example rules.
-However, our results show that these prompt-based techniques have limited effectiveness, underscoring the need for post-training alignment to better align multi-turn LLM tool use with human temporal perception.